-The Portfolio seeks to invest in issuers that AB believes are positively exposed to sustainable climate solutions derived from the UN Sustainable Development Goals (UNSDGs).
-Sustainable climate solutions are products or services that seek to address environmental challenges relating to climate change such as clean energy, transportation, recycling, resource efficiency and water.
+For the Sustainable Climate Solutions Portfolio, AB creates a universe of securities that are positively exposed to sustainable climate solutions derived from the UNSDGs.
+Climate solutions are those products or services that seek to address environmental challenges relating to climate change.
+These climate solutions are subject to change.